What's the Q For?

 How are facilitators trained?

 Facilitators go through the six chapters of How to Start a Q Place to learn about the steps and challenges of starting a Q Place.
 The group going through this process is called a Turbo Group.
-Additional training can happen in your Initiator Triad and at Q Place Equipping Centers where groups of people launching Q Places meet monthly to learn new conversation practices through our The Arts of Spiritual Conversations series.
+Additional training can happen in your Initiator Triad and at Partnering Churches where groups of people launching Q Places meet monthly to learn new conversation practices through our The Arts of Spiritual Conversations series.

 What if I want to join a Q Place but there is not one in my area?

-If you want to join a Q Place, register on our website as a potential participant and let us know you want to join a Q Place.
-We will try to locate a Q Place close to you, and if there is not a Q Place currently meeting in your area, you might consider joining a Q Place over the phone or participating on our Facebook page discussions.
+If you want to join a Q Place, contact us and let us know you want to join a Q Place.
+We will try to locate a Q Place close to you and connect you with the facilitators.

 What if I want to join a Turbo Group but there is not one in my area?